DoNotPay: Reception

 In 2016, Joshua Browder, the company's founder, told The Guardian that the chatbot had contested more than 250,000 parking tickets in London and New York and won 160,000 of them, although the newspaper did not appear to verify the claim.

 DoNotPay's effectiveness and marketing have been subject to praise and criticism.
 In September 2024, the company received a $193,000 fine from the Federal Trade Commission (FTC) for falsely advertising the capabilities of some of its artificial intelligence (AI) services.
 The FTC also stated that the company never tested the legal accuracy of the chatbot's answers.

 Browder's technology has received mixed reviews.
 For example, a blog post from The Guardian noted that it "just drafted an impressive notice under the Data Protection Act 1998 not to use my personal information for direct marketing."
 Similarly, a writer with The American Lawyer noted that, "one of DoNotPay's chatbots helped me draft a strong, well-cited and appropriately toned letter requesting extended maternity leave."

 However, Legal Cheek tested the service in 2016 with "fairly basic legal questions" and noted that it failed to answer most of them.
 Above the Law noted that the service may "be too good to be true" due to errors in the legal advice provided, noting that when dealing with "things as important as securing immigration status, which is one of the services DoNotPay promotes, mistakes can ruin lives."
 Above the Law ultimately recommended the service for "clear-cut issues like parking tickets or non-critical matters," while cautioning against its use for legal issues with higher stakes.

 In January 2023, Browder claimed that the organization would attempt to use DoNotPay live in court, but was forced to halt after being warned about the unlicensed practice of law.
 NPR wrote that "some observers" have had "mixed to shoddy results attempting to use its basic features", and noted that Browder, the company's founder, is known for attention-seeking stunts.

 Legal action

 2023 class-action lawsuits

-In March 2023, the company faced two class-action lawsuits, one alleging that it "misled customers and misrepresented its product" and another that the company is practicing law without a license.
-The parties in the first lawsuit, "reached a settlement in principle" without exposing the details of the settlement.
+In March 2023, two separate class-action lawsuits were filed against DoNotPay.

+The first lawsuit was filed on behalf of DoNotPay's customers under California's Unfair Competition Law.
+The plaintiffs alleged that the company "misled customers and misrepresented its product" and was "practicing law without a license".
+The parties "reached a settlement in principle" without exposing the details of the settlement.

-The second, practicing law without a license lawsuit, was ultimately dismissed with Chief District Judge Nancy Rosenstengel agreeing with DoNotPay, holding that the plaintiff law firm, MillerKing, had failed to establish standing because it had failed to allege that it has suffered any concrete injury.
+The second lawsuit was filed by law firm MillerKing on its own behalf, alleging that DoNotPay causes "irreparable harm" to its customers and "infringes on the rights of law firms employing those who are properly licensed."
+Chief District Judge Nancy Rosenstengel dismissed this lawsuit without prejudice for lack of standing, holding that the plaintiffs failed to allege any concrete injury.